Orion98MC/Trout/README.md

 RESTful Resource routing
 ------------------------

-You may declare RESTful resource if you provide a controller class.
+You may declare a RESTful resource if you provide a controller class.

 Example: